The cars we loved.

 Is Chrysler just not good at building smaller cars?

 Could it be that after 30 some years, the company has conceded defeat and decided to retire it’s smaller cars all together?
-It would seem so if it can’t find someone to build the troubled pair.
-The initiative that started in the late ’60s to bring small fuel efficient cars into Chrysler’s American line up has finally ended.
+It would seem so if it can’t find someone to build the troubled pair (Dart and 200).
+The initiative that started in the late ’60s to bring small fuel efficient cars into Chrysler’s American line up may have finally ended.

-This time it’s not the slow separation from Mitsubishi, but a shotgun divorce from Fiat who’s small car expertise has been squandered with toys like the Fiat 500.
-While Chrysler is not separating itself from Fiat, it will pass on it’s partner’s small car expertise and concentrate on what it does well: build trucks and big cars be they Jeeps, Dodge or Chrysler all or rear wheel drive things.
+This time it’s not the slow separation from Mitsubishi, but a shotgun divorce from Fiat who’s small car expertise has been squandered with awful toys like the Fiat 500.
+While Chrysler is not separating itself from Fiat, it should pass on it’s partner’s small car expertise and concentrate on what it does well: build trucks and big cars be they Jeeps, Dodge or Chrysler all or rear wheel drive things.
+Chrysler has positioned itself to become the Hardees/Carl Jr. of the automotive world with beefy manly V8 powered cars and trucks that can tow houses.

 If there was ever a time that Fiat-Chrysler could use a small car partner who knew what they were doing, it would be now.
 Where is Mitsubishi when the folks in Auburn Hills needs them most?